Why You Should Go to Minca Colombia

 First, you need to get to Santa Marta:

 From Cartagena and Barranquilla, there are bus services to take you to Santa Marta.

 From Bogotá, Medellín, or Cali, we would recommend taking local flights, which are reasonably priced ($40USD one way at this time of booking).
 VivaColombia discount airlines have flights.
 Often, Avianca airlines have seat sales.

 If you are coming from the Airport in Santa Marta –Take a collectivo bus first that goes into Santa Marta to the Central area.
-Note: The airport is quite a long way from the main city centre.
+Note: The airport is quite a long way from the main city center.
 We made the mistake of getting off too early, so make sure you get off at the Centro Mercado (the Central market).

-2. Then to get to Minca:
+2. Then how to get to Minca:

 All roads lead to Santa Marta first.
 In order to get to Minca you can:

 - Catch a “private” taxi for COP$44, 000-60,000 ($14USD-19USD) per car.
 A private car simply means you can leave when you want with however many people on board.